Short Put Options Strategy Explained

 A short put is definitely a strategy for advanced options traders.
 Do quite a bit of practice trading before you open a position with real money.

-Advantages & Risks of Short Put?
+Advantages and Risks of a Short Put

 Advantages

-• Significant returns – A short put can give you significant returns in the near term.
+- Significant returns: A short put can give you significant returns in the near term.
 That’s because options use leverage.

-• Immediate return – When you open a short put position, you get your maximum profit right away.
+- Immediate return: When you open a short put position, you get your maximum profit right away.
 That’s helpful if the time value of money is a concern.

 Risks

-• Significant loss – If the underlying stock drops significantly, you’re going to take a huge loss.
+- Significant loss: If the underlying stock drops significantly, you’re going to take a huge loss.
 It might be best to hedge a bit by purchasing a put option at a much lower strike price.

-• Margin wipe-out – If the stock does drop quite a bit, you might have to purchase it and then sell it for a loss.
+- Margin wipe-out: If the stock does drop quite a bit, you might have to purchase it and then sell it for a loss.
 As if that weren’t bad enough, the fact that you have less cash in your account means your available margin funds will likely drop as well.